one-over-pi/SudokuPuzzleSolver/README.md

 ## Future Features

-1. If the context_solve() function fails to solve any tiles, the code will resort to a different strategy: It will identify the tile with the maximum number of filled-in values within its corresponding row, column, and grid.
-Subsequently, it will randomly assign a value to this tile, attempting to solve the puzzle anew.
-This process will continue iteratively until either a contradiction is encountered, necessitating backtracking to replace the latest randomly assigned value, or until a solution is successfully obtained.

-2. I will introduce the capability to randomly generate Sudoku puzzles with varying preset difficulties.
+1. I will introduce the capability to randomly generate Sudoku puzzles with varying preset difficulties.
 There will be an option to select the desired level of challenge, ranging from easy to hard.
+2. I will implement a more robust/elegant algorithm compared to the current one, using more of the sudoku meta rather than a trial and error approach.